Last Updated on 7 November 2022

 Day 3: Spend your day in the Marina Bay area of Singapore, exploring all there is to offer, including Gardens by the Bay.
 Be sure to stay in this area as day turns to night.
 Supertree Grove has a spectacular light and sound show, and Marina Bay an unmissable light, sound and water show.

 Day 4 and 5: Spend two days soaking up some of the best things to see and do in Singapore.
 Be sure to explore the various districts of the city, such as the beautifully vibrant Little India and the bustling streets of Chinatown.
 Make sure you feast on some spicy and aromatic Indian cuisine whilst you are in Little India (there is no shortage of restaurants and you won’t regret it).

 Tip: I ate at Komala Vilas Restaurant on Serangoon Road in Little India on my trip to Singapore; a bustling Indian vegetarian restaurant which serves the most flavoursome and authentic food!
 If you are a fan of Indian food, you should definitely plan to visit (plus, it’s really affordable)!

 Pantai Cenang, Langkawi: Day 6-10

 Langkawi is a relaxed tropical paradise and is the perfect destination to inject a bit of peace and tranquillity into your Southeast Asian itinerary.
 It will allow you to slow down a little, enjoy your surroundings, and reflect on your time in bustling Singapore!
-I opted to stay in the popular town of Pantai Cenang, and although it is known as the busiest town on the island, I found it to have a chilled beach town vibe.
+I opted to stay in the popular town of Pantai Cenang, and although it’s known as the busiest town on the island, it retains its chilled beach town vibe.
 I decided to stay on Langkawi for 5 nights, because I wanted enough time to experience some of the best things to do in 4 days and have time to relax, but you could stay for less if time is tight.